Hanvitha-Reddy/team03/README.md

 For student to view and submit solutions they should click on the course card and there they can see and download the assignments and have a submit option beside each assignment where they should enter assignment number and course name and upload files of specific types else they will get a message invalid file type

-Grading and Analysis
+### Grading and Feedback
-Once the deadline is crossed, the teacher can either download all submissions and submit feedback (as a CSV) or opt for auto-grading and provide evaluate.sh and out.txt (following some restrictions) to grade the python files of the students.
-Grades will then be assigned to the students, and the teacher can view course statistics (average histogram) as well as individual assignment grades (marks histogram).
-Each student may also see their marks for the course or each assignment.
+When teacher clicked on the course cards he can see the submissions made by all students with Assignments numbers and have an option to downloads files and give feedback

-CLI
+When clicked on the feedback option It asks for student name,Assignment number and they can give marks and any comments to students
 All students can signup or login into the server using appropriate commands and credentials.
-Once they log in, they can view their grades for each course, access new course and submit files for an assignment.
+Once they log in, they can view their marks and feedback if any in beside their submissions if the feedback column is empty that means submission is not yet graded

-Basic Commands
+### Basic Commands
 Run the commands from the project directory (containing manage.py)

 For back-end: